 identification and monitoring of such Related Party Transactions.

-All Related Party Transactions are placed before the Audit Committee for approval.
-Omnibus
+All Related Party Transactions are placed before the Resolution Professional, if required, for

-Transactions entered into pursuant to omnibus approval are verified and details of all Related
+approval.
+Transactions entered into pursuant to omnibus approval are verified and details of

-Party Transactions are placed before the Audit Committee and the Board for review and
+all Related Party Transactions are placed before the Resolution Professional.

-The Policy on Related Party Transactions as approved by the Board of Directors has been
+The Policy on Related Party Transactions as approved by the Board of Directors, prior to

-uploaded on the website of the Company and can be seen at the link
+initiation of CIRP, has been uploaded on the website of the Company and can be seen at

-the Directors has any pecuniary relationship or transactions vis-a-vis the Company except
+.
+None of the Directors has any pecuniary relationship or transactions vis-a-vis the

-are vested with the RP in accordance with the provisions of Section 17 and 23 of the Insolvency
+Company are vested with the RP in accordance with the provisions of Section 17 and 23 of

 19. CORPORATE SOCIAL RESPONSIBILITY